luigisaetta/llamaindex_oracle/README.md

 You need to have pdf files in the same directory.

 ## Limited Availability
-OCI GenAI and Oracle Vector DB are new features both in **Limited Availability**.
+* (News) OCI GenAI is GA since 23/01/2024, see updated docs for setup Oracle AI Vector Search (Vector DB) is a new feature in Oracle DB 23c, in **Limited Availability**.

 Customers can easily enter in the LA programs.